-AGOC 114 O Principles of Plant Science COURSE DATA: CREDITS: 4 • LECTURE: 3 • LAB: 2 • REPEAT: 0
+AGOC 114 Principles of Plant Science COURSE DATA: CREDITS: 4 • LECTURE: 3 • LAB: 2 • REPEAT: 0

 This course will introduce students to the basics of plant growth and production.
 A focus for this course will be on genetics, biotechnology, plant classification, plant anatomy and physiology, plant propagation, plant growth, integrated pest management, and soil factors required for plant growth.

-COURSE DATA: CREDITS: 4 • LECTURE: 3 • LAB: 2 • REPEAT: 0
+AGOC 116 Principles of Animal Science COURSE DATA: CREDITS: 4 • LECTURE: 3 • LAB: 2 • REPEAT: 0